gradle/gradle/design-docs/testing-toolkit.md

 * When debug is enabled, run the build in embedded mode by setting `DefaultGradleConnector.embedded(true)`.
 * Can enable debug via `GradleRunner.withDebug(boolean)`.
 * Debug is automatically enabled when `Test.debug` is true.
 * Debug is automatically enabled when test is being run or debugged from an IDE.
+In the IDE test execution run configuration, the system property `org.gradle.testkit.debug` has to be set to `true`.
+A later story dealing with the plugin development plugin can deal with the automatic setup of the system property by pre-configuring the `idea` and `eclipse` plugin.

 ### Test coverage